 Now that we have gone through the basic understanding of Cloud Native Landscape, the next question comes to mind: is it necessary for your organization?
 It is important to consider the following:

-- Is there a requirement to hyper-scale applications?
+- Is there a requirement for hyper-scale applications?

 - Are applications required to run with zero downtime?